CondorCompPhil/Tutorial_workflow/02_Enrichment/pie_models/README.md

 `spanish-AnCora.model.tar`: Lemmatizer pretrained on the AnCora corpus for Spanish (part of the Universal Dependencies)

 `turkish-IMST.model.tar`: Lemmatizer pretrained on the IMST corpus for Turkish (part of the Universal Dependencies)

+## Example config file for training a lemmatizer

+`lemma.config.json` is an example config file for training a lemmatizer to reasonable good accuracy.